chechiamah/Spectral-Sounds/README.md

 # Spectral-Sounds
-An Audiovisual Exploration of PCA in Remote Sensing
+An Audiovisual Exploration of TCT in Remote Sensing

 This project explores Principal Component Analysis in remote sensing and transforms it into a visual and auditory experience.